 - 1. Hold down the SELECT button to enter the programming mode.
-Once the display shows "HnY" (the 40 can be from 0 to 60) to show that you have entered the programming mode, release the button. - 2.
-Press the SELECT button again until the display shows "Pllon" or "PlloF". - Press the SET button to change the pullup between on "□□¬" and off "□F". - 4.
+Once the top display shows "HodE" to show that you have entered the programming mode, release the button. - 2.
+Press the SELECT button again until the top display shows "PtoP. - 3.
+Press the SET button to change the pullup between on "Do" and off "DFF". - 4.
 Press the SELECT button to scroll through the remaining programming option.
-After the last option, the display will show "donE" while the button is held down.
+After the last option, the display will show "done" while the button is held down.
 When the button is released, the system will return to normal operation within a second.
-If at any time no button is pressed for 20 seconds, the system will return to normal operation.
-If you wish to remain in the programming mode, press the SET button while still holding down the SELECT button when the display shows "donE".
+If at any time no button is pressed for 5 minutes, the system will return to normal operation.
+If you wish to remain in the programming mode, press the SET button while still holding down the SELECT button when the display shows "done".
 This returns you to the first programming menu item.